neuronsimulator/nrn/docs/python/programming/math/vector.rst

 ----

+.. method:: Vector.buffer_size() -> int
-.. method:: Vector.buffer_size
+.. method:: Vector.buffer_size(request: int) -> int

-    Syntax:
-        ``space = vsrc.buffer_size()``

-        ``space = vsrc.buffer_size(request)``

-    Description:
     Returns the length of the double precision array memory allocated to hold the vector.
 This is NOT the size of the vector.
 The vector size can efficiently grow up to this value without reallocating memory.

     With an argument, frees the old memory space and allocates new memory space for the vector, copying old element values to the new elements.
     If the request is less than the size, the size is truncated to the request.
     For vectors that grow continuously, it may be more efficient to allocate enough space at the outset, or else occasionally change the buffer_size by larger chunks.
 It is not necessary to worry about the efficiency of growth during a Vector.record since the space available automatically increases by doubling.

     Example: